Health Care Guidelines for Cruise Ship Medical Facilities

 8.1 X-ray imaging capabilities, which includes one x-ray generator and one processing / developing system.

 8.2 Radiation protection equipment, including shielding for both clinical staff and patients.
 Signage must be clearly displayed in the radiologically controlled area asking patients to inform clinical staff if they are, or might be, pregnant.

 8.3 Clinical staff working in radiologically controlled areas undergo basic radiography training in x-ray techniques and radiation safety prior to taking unsupervised x-rays.

 GUIDELINE 9: MEDICO-LEGAL PRACTICE

-9.1 Each ship should carry a minimum of two sexual assault evidence collection kits
+9.1 Each ship should carry a minimum of two sexual assault evidence collection kits.

-9.2.2 Carry sufficient stock of post exposure prophylaxis (PEP) anti-retroviral and antibacterial medications to prevent the transmission of HIV and other sexually transmitted diseases.
+9.3 Each ship should carry sufficient stock of emergency post-coital contraception and post exposure prophylaxis (PEP) anti-retroviral and antibacterial medications to minimize the risk of pregnancy and transmission of HIV and other sexually transmitted illnesses.